Harry Kane: 2024–2025: First major title and Bundesliga Player of the Season

-2025–26: Supercup title and 100 Bayern goals
+2025–2026: Domestic treble and goalscoring records

 On 16 August 2025, Kane achieved his second career title, scoring a goal in a 2–1 victory over VfB Stuttgart in the Franz Beckenbauer Supercup.
 Six days later in the opening game of the 2025–26 Bundesliga season, he scored a second-half hat-trick against RB Leipzig.
 In the league phase of the 2025–26 UEFA Champions League, Kane scored twice against Chelsea to help win the game 3–1, and overtake David Beckham to became the Englishman with the most goals and assists combined in the Champions League, and only the third player (after Cristiano Ronaldo and Neymar) to have scored 20 or more goals for two different clubs in the Champions League.
 On 26 September, Kane scored twice in a 4–0 victory over Werder Bremen, and became the fastest player to reach 100 goals for any club in one of Europe's top 5 leagues in the 21st century, having done so in 104 games, beating the previous record reached in 105 games by Cristiano Ronaldo and Erling Haaland.
 A month later, on 18 October, he scored his 400th career club goal in a 2–1 victory over Borussia Dortmund.
 On 29 October, Kane scored twice against Köln in the German Cup and helped the club win 4–1; this was the 14th straight victory for the club, the best start for any club in Europe's top five leagues.
+Later that year, on 6 December, he scored his 10th Bundesliga hat-trick in a 5–0 away victory against Stuttgart, setting the record after just 76 matches.
+On 14 December, he scored from the penalty spot in a 2–2 draw against Mainz 05, reaching 474 career goals and surpassing the previous record held by Jimmy Greaves to become the highest-scoring English player in history.
+A week later, on 21 December, he reached his 100th Bundesliga goal contribution, comprising 81 goals and 19 assists, by scoring a stoppage-time goal in a 4–0 away victory over Heidenheim, achieving the milestone in 78 matches and surpassing the previous record of Roy Makaay (113 appearances).